ayushrajani07/G6_/DEPRECATIONS.md

 3. Emit one-time deprecation warning on legacy path invocation.
 4. Document here with earliest removal release (N+2 policy by default).
 5. After two green release cycles with no blocker regressions, remove legacy code & update docs.

+## Deprecated Execution Paths

+The following execution paths or scripts are deprecated or have been removed.
+Historical entries retain the original identifier for auditability (tests assert presence until governance window fully closes).

 ## Active Deprecations